NC - Numerus clausus

 Reading example for applicants with school qualifications

-- 2nd line: In the last succession procedure of the admission procedure, all applicants were admitted.
+- 2nd line: In the final supplementary admission round, all applicants were admitted.

-Since the number of waiting semesters (average grade if the waiting period is the same) determines admission for several applicants with the same grade, not all applicants with the same grade or with the same half-year waiting period could be admitted to the degree programme.
+As the number of waiting semesters (or, where the waiting period is the same, the average grade) determines admission in the event of several applicants having the same grade, it may not have been possible to admit all applicants with the same grade or the same number of half-years’ waiting period to the programme.

 Reading example for applicants with academic appointments